Mig-uel/animated-dsa/merge-sort/README.md

 - The time complexity of the merge function is O(n), where n is the total number of elements in both arrays.
 - The space complexity is also O(n), as we are creating a new array to store the merged result.
 - The merge function is stable, as it preserves the relative order of equal elements in the sorted output.

+## Merge Sort: Merge Sort - Intro

+The big thing merge sort is going to do is take a list and cut it in half, again and again until we have a single item array.
+By definition, a single item array is sorted.

+Merge sort is going to recursively call itself on the left and right side of the array.
+Once we have our two sorted arrays, we will merge them back together in a sorted manner.

+1. It has to do the same thing over and over again which is breaking the array in half.
+2. There has to be a base case.
+The base case is when the array is of length 1.
+If the array is of length 1, we can return it as it is already sorted.
+3. Once we have gotten to the base case, we use the merge function to merge the two sorted arrays back together.